Karen J. Rooney, Ph.D.

 Writing Strategy

-very difficult because there are so many different components
+because there are so many different components to attend

 sequential attention, attention to detail and organization).